Bad Moon Rising: Reception

 right to the top."
 Cash Box, another contemporary music trade magazine, described it as a "blazing bayou-rock outing" that is "louder and bolder" than the group's previous single "Proud Mary."
 Cash Box ranked it as the No. 51 single of 1969.

 Ultimate Classic Rock critic Cliff M. Junior rated "Bad Moon Rising" as Creedence Clearwater Revival's 5th greatest song, saying that "in a little more than two minutes, [Fogerty] unloads his mind and prompts you to think about what's troubling you in your life."

 Use in other media

-The song has been referenced numerous times by the Plants vs. Zombies franchise, including a use in an advertisement for Plants vs. Zombies: Garden Warfare 2 and an aptly-named trick card in Plants vs. Zombies Heroes.
-The song also appears in a 2023 TV commercial for Toyota.

-"Bad Moon Rising" plays as David nears the moment of changing into a werewolf in the 1981 film An American Werewolf in London.
+In the 1981 film An American Werewolf in London, "Bad Moon Rising" plays as David nears the moment of changing into a werewolf.

+The American noise rock band Sonic Youth named their 1985 studio album after the song.

+The song was used in the 2007 film Mr. Woodcock.

-The song also plays at the beginning of the Las Vegas season 3 finale "Father of the Bride".
+The song is featured in the 2016 film Operation Avalanche, a movie about the faking of the Apollo 11 lunar landing.

-The song is played on the radio in the video game Mafia III, although its usage is anachronistic since the game takes place in 1968.

-An adapted version of the song, “Stretford End Arising”, has been used for many years by fans of Manchester United in support of the team.
+An adapted version of the song, "Stretford End Arising", has been used for many years by fans of Manchester United in support of the team.
 A version was also used to celebrate the Liverpool Football Club player and Portugal international, Diogo Jota.

+The song was used in the opening scene of the 2025 film Final Destination Bloodlines.